marsbard/puppet-alfresco/docs/ssl.md

 ## SSL Configuration ##

 The `alfresco::install::proxy` module takes an argument `ssl_cert_path` _(which
+is passed to it by `alfresco::init` and can be passed in there)_

+By default this is expected to be a path on a mounted filesystem, but see below for information about retrieving the files from an http server.

-is passed to it by `alfresco::init` and can be passed in there)_ and it expects to find there a `.cert` file and a `.key` file named for your domain, so for example if your domain is 'demosite.orderofthebee.org' you would arrange for your key+cert files to be in the `ssl_cert_path` location and then puppet would try to retrieve:
+It expects to find a `.cert` file and a `.key` file named for your domain, so for example if your domain is 'demosite.orderofthebee.org' you would arrange for your key+cert files to be in the `ssl_cert_path` location and then puppet would try to retrieve: